warrenrandall/ShortenURL/README.md

 -------------------------

 Please use your own connectionstring settings for the web.config file.
 Run the provided "Create database and tables.sql" query within MS SQL management Studio when connected to your DB instance.
+(The file is in the folder that can be downloaded from GitHub.
+You won't see it in Visual Studio, only in the extracted folder.)
 This creates the database and table required.